Black-hole mergers in disklike environments could explain the observed $q$-$\chi_\mathrm{eff}$ correlation: Reproducing the observed correlation

 On the astrophysical side, our model contains only two components (here dubbed ``field'' and ``disk''), which is unlikely to be realistic~\cite{2021ApJ...910..152Z}.
 Within the disk component, assuming $N$g+$1$g merger chains relies on the presence of migration traps in AGNs, which is a topic of debate~\cite{2020ApJ...898...25T,2023arXiv230707546G}.
 As it is often the case, the inverse problem is more interesting (``can the $q-\chi_{\rm eff}$ correlation be taken as an indication of the existence of migration traps in AGN disks?''), though it requires more detailed modeling.

-Requiring that the angular momentum of all binaries is strictly coaligned to that of the disk ($\theta_{\rm max}=0$) is arguably our strongest modeling assumption.
-To this end, we briefly investigate how different values of $\theta_{\rm max}$ impact our results, thus exploring different degrees of symmetry of the environment.
+Requiring that the angular momentum of all binaries is strictly coaligned to that of the disk ($\theta_{\rm max}=0$) is arguably our strongest modeling assumption {(see e.g. Ref.~\cite{2021ApJ...923L..23W}).} To this end, we briefly investigate how different values of $\theta_{\rm max}$ impact our results, thus exploring different degrees of symmetry of the environment.

 Figure~\ref{fig:caveats} compares the detectable population of disk binaries of different generations and different symmetries.
 The distribution of $1$g$+1$g binaries is independent of $\theta_{\rm max}$.
 On the other hand, hierarchical $N$g$+1$g binaries with $N>1$ are affected by $\theta_{\rm max}$, with larger values of $\theta_{\rm max}$ producing sources with smaller $\chi_{\rm eff}$ for a given $q$.
 In our $N$g$+1$g chains, one BH merger is enough to align the spin of the remnant BH to $\boldsymbol{L}_{\rm disk}$.
 Therefore, if $\theta_{\rm max}=0$, already at the second step of the sequence the angle between the angular momentum of the new binary and the spin of the remnant is $\theta_{1} \ssim 0$, which implies $\cos{\theta_{1}} \ssim 1$ (if the remnant is the primary BH in the new binary, which is the most likely case).
 Setting a non-zero value of $\theta_{\rm max}$ instead translates into values of $\cos{\theta_1} < 1$ and thus smaller values of $\chi_{\rm eff}$, regardless of the generation $N$.